BoldGrid/boldgrid-backup/readme.txt

 * New feature: Added limited-lifetime download links for archive files.
 * New feature: Added import backup archive from URL address.
 * Bug fix:     Set a default backup directory if path in settings is not valid.
+Remove filters before fixing home and siteurl on restore.

 = 1.6.5 =